-2. HubSpot create personas for every segment of their audience.
-They have used as few as 3 personas to generate thousands of white papers and landing pages.
+HubSpot creates personas for every segment of their audience: They have used as few as three personas to generate thousands of white papers and landing pages.

-3. Plain text can get boring.
-That’s why HubSpot experiments with diverse types of content creation (including visual, audio and video), addressing their audience’s concerns (at different stages of the funnel).
+Plain text can get boring: That’s why HubSpot experiments with diverse types of content creation (including visual, audio and video), addressing their audience’s concerns (at different stages of the funnel).

 With their marketing blog, HubSpot expects to reach marketing practitioners.
 And, their podcast is targeted to marketing strategy and sales leaders interested in driving growth.

-They create content that is search engine focused solving a need.
+They create content that is search engine focused on solving a need.

 HubSpot now serves as the go-to resource for high-quality internet marketing education.

-4. HubSpot measures how their content production is affecting their bottom-line.
-The metrics they look at include site visits, leads generated and customer conversions.
+HubSpot measures how their content production is affecting their bottom-line: The metrics they look at include site visits, leads generated and customer conversions.